Isaiah 63:15-19

 Covenant lament appeals to God’s fatherly mercy.

-16 For you are our Father, though Abraham doesn’t know us, and Israel does not acknowledge us.
-You, Yahweh, are our Father.
-Our Redeemer from everlasting is your name.
+16 Yet You are our Father, though Abraham does not know us and Israel does not acknowledge us.
+You, O LORD, are our Father; our Redeemer from Everlasting is Your name.

-19 We have become like those over whom you never ruled, like those who were not called by your name.
+19 We have become like those You never ruled, like those not called by Your name.

 Covenant lament appeals to God’s fatherly mercy.